awakzdev/kubernetes-docs/README.md

 <hr>

-**If you are working with a different DNS provider please skip to step 5.**
+**The following documentation is set up for EKS, If you are using a different provider [follow the documentation here](https://github.com/kubernetes-sigs/external-dns)

 Before installing ExternalDNS, we need to set up Route53 as our DNS method.
 In this case, we'll use static credentials to grant ExternalDNS access to Route53.